 October 27, 2013 — Through all those years of faithful contributions to your 401k or IRA, you probably never really thought too much about the day those savings would be used.
 But either now or soon in the future, that money has to come out of your account, most likely as a key component of your retirement financial picture.
 This article will review some of the issues you are likely to face with your 401k, IRA, or similar retirement account.
 Tax laws are tricky and we have attempted to paint a broad picture, there will always be exceptions to some of the general principles discussed here.
-We are not tax or investment experts – check with a qualified professional for an expert opinion.
+We are not tax or investment experts – check with a qualified professional from this ira vs 401k article for an expert opinion.

 401ks – A Review

 First, a few facts.
 401ks are a relatively new part of the retirement picture.
 They are defined contribution plans (a promise of how much will be contributed to the plan), and they were largely designed to replace defined benefit pension plans (the old days, a promise of how you much you would get in retirement).
 There are some variants of 401k plans, such as 403b and 457b plans.
 IRAs are treated somewhat similarly for tax purposes, and their variants include SEP and SARSEP plans.

 With a 401k plan you contributed a certain percentage of your gross pay, and your employer probably matched a portion of that.
 The amount from both sources that went into your plan was not counted as part of your taxable income for that year, which was one of the key incentives to help people save.
 Smart workers contributed as much as they could for multiple reasons: for the employer match, to keep their tax bill down, and to help insure a comfortable retirement.

 The tax part of the equation comes into play when you retire.
 Although your contributions were not counted as part of your income when they went in, they will, along with all accrued earnings, be taxed as ordinary income when they come out of your plan.